kaibae19/music-metadata-editor/README.md

 ## 🎉 Credits

-*"Few hours of vibe-coding" that turned into a production-ready tool.*
+*"Few hours of vibe-coding with sound-reactive LEDs" that turned into a production-ready tool.*

 Created for LIDARR pipeline integration and music library management.
 Perfect for homelabs, media servers, and anyone who needs clean metadata before automated processing.

+**Live tested** with ABBA's "Dancing Queen" - metadata writing confirmed working! 🕺💃